Orlando Brown (actor)

-Orlando Brown (born December 4, 1987) is an American actor, rapper, and singer.
-He is best known for his roles as Cadet Kevin 'Tiger' Dunne in Major Payne, 3J Winslow in Family Matters, Max in Two of a Kind.
-He was the title protagonist in both the Waynehead (as Damey Wayne) and Fillmore! (as Cornelius Fillmore) animated series.
-He also played Sticky Webb in The Proud Family and Eddie Thomas in That's So Raven.
+Orlando Brown (born December 4, 1987) is an American actor, rapper and singer.
+He is best known for his roles as Eddie Thomas on That's So Raven, Cadet Kevin "Tiger" Dunne in Major Payne, Nelson in The Jamie Foxx Show, 3J Winslow on Family Matters, and Max on Two of a Kind.
+He was the title protagonist on both the Waynehead (as Damey Wayne) and Fillmore! (as Cornelius Fillmore) animated series.
+He also played Sticky Webb in The Proud Family.
+In 2023, Brown was cast in the second season of the Zeus Network reality television show Bad Boys: Texas.

 Early life

-Orlando Brown was born in 1987 in Los Angeles, California.
+Orlando Brown was born in 1987 in Los Angeles, California, to Tiffney Anderson and Aaron Dotson.

 Acting career

-Orlando Brown made his acting debut in 1995 as Cadet Kevin 'Tiger' Dunne in Major Payne.
-In 1998, he co-starred with Mary-Kate Olsen and Ashley Olsen in Two of a Kind.
+Brown made his acting debut in 1995 as Cadet Kevin "Tiger" Dunne in Major Payne.
+In 1998, he co-starred with Mary-Kate and Ashley Olsen in Two of a Kind.
 In 1996, he was cast as 3J Winslow in Family Matters.
-He began voice acting in 1996 when he starred as a childhood version of Damon Wayans in Waynehead.
-For Disney he starred in That's So Raven, Max Keeble's Big Move, "Eddie's Million Dollar movie Bloody Hands.
-After leaving Disney in 2007, Orlando decided to concentrate on his music career.
+That same year, Brown began voice acting when he starred as a childhood version of Damon Wayans in Waynehead.
+For Disney he co-starred with Raven-Symoné in That's So Raven, appeared in Max Keeble's Big Move and Eddie's Million Dollar Cook-Off.
+In 2002, he became the voice of Cornelius Filmore on the Disney Channel animated series, FIlmore!.
+After leaving Disney in 2007, Brown decided to concentrate on his music career.

 Legal issues

+On April 10, 2007, Brown was pulled over by the police in Texas for driving without his headlights on.
+While searching his vehicle, they found marijuana in the side door and arrested him for marijuana possession.
+Brown denied that the marijuana belonged to him and stated that he had borrowed the vehicle from a friend.

-On February 28, 2016, in Torrance, California, Brown was arrested and later charged with domestic battery, obstruction of justice, drug possession with intent to sell, and possession of contraband in jail, following an altercation with his then-girlfriend in public.
-Police were called to the scene after he struck her in the parking lot of a police station and he was found by officers to be in possession of methamphetamine, a stimulant drug, at the time of the incident.
+On February 28, 2016, in Torrance, California, Brown was arrested and later charged with domestic battery, obstruction of justice, drug possession with intent to sell, and possession of contraband in jail, following an altercation with his then girlfriend in public.
+Police were called to the scene after he struck her in the parking lot of a police station and he was found by officers to be in possession of methamphetamine at the time of the incident.
 Brown failed to appear for a scheduled court date in relation to the charges and a warrant was issued for his arrest; he was ultimately taken into custody by police on March 18, 2016, in Barstow, California, after police were called to a private residence in response to complaints of a domestic disturbance between Brown, his girlfriend, and his girlfriend's mother and subsequently faced additional charges of domestic battery, drug possession, and resisting arrest.